Greenslade (album)

 Greenslade is a studio album by British progressive rock band Greenslade, released on the Warner Bros. label in 1973, and their first album.
 The artwork for the album cover is by Roger Dean.
-The album has seven tracks comprising six songs and one instrumental with a vocal track.
+The album has seven tracks comprising four songs and three instrumentals.

 Background

 The song "Feathered Friends" was issued as a promotional single, with "An English Western" and "Temple Song" on the B-side.
 A second single, on general release was issued in May 1973 with "Temple Song" on the A-side and "An English Western" on the B-side.

 Reception

 Reviewing the album, planetmellotron.com said, "The album is pretty laid-back, with big themes rather than particularly strong melodies, but they made a good noise, and really didn't sound much like anyone else."